nlp-tlp/lexiclean/README.md

 > [!IMPORTANT]
 > LexiClean v2 is currently being released.
 While it is currently testable, an updated video walk through is still pending and will be re-released by the 11th of November.
 In the meantime, please consult the original systems demonstration or documentation for more information.

 LexiClean is a rapid annotation tool for acquiring parallel corpora for lexical normalisation built with MongoDB, React and FastAPI.
-A live demonstration of the tool can be found at https://lexiclean.nlp-tlp.org and a systems demonstration video at https://youtu.be/P7_ooKrQPDU.

 📌 **Quick Links:**
 - [Live Demo](https://lexiclean.nlp-tlp.org)